top of page

 EXODUS PROJECT

-EXODUS PROJECT offers spiritually-based mentoring and extensive resources for men and women of all faiths coming out of incarceration and returning to the Sacramento Area.
-Services include emergency housing, transitional housing, employment, transportation, clothing, phones, and counseling.
+EXODUS PROJECT offers mentoring and extensive resources for men and women of all faiths coming out of incarceration and returning to the Sacramento & Solano Areas.
+Services include emergency housing, employment, transportation, clothing, phones, and counseling.

 Rooted in the teachings to care for the least among us, EXODUS PROJECT aims to be a bridge of support and compassion during the tenuous transition from incarceration back into the community.
 Beginning during the last months of incarceration, mentoring continues for six months post-release.